okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 1. Register your service's endpoint with Okta.
 You can do this in Admin Console by going to **Workflow > Inline Hooks** and clicking **Add Inline Hook**.
 Alternatively, you can do this using a REST API call by making a `POST` request to `/api/v1/inlineHooks`; see [Inline Hooks Management API](/docs/reference/api/inline-hooks/) for information.

 1. Associate the endpoint with a particular Okta process flow.
-How to do this varies by Inline Hook type.
+How to do this varies by inline hook type.

-The total number of inline hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of Inline Hook types.
+The total number of inline hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of inline hook types.

-For more information on implementing inline hooks, see the documentation for specific Inline Hook types linked to in [Currently-Supported Types](#currently-supported-types).
+For more information on implementing inline hooks, see the documentation for specific inline hook types linked to in [Currently-Supported Types](#currently-supported-types).

 ## Troubleshooting

-The [Okta System Log](/docs/reference/api/system-log/) captures events related to Inline Hook setup and execution, which you can use to troubleshoot your implementation.
+The [Okta System Log](/docs/reference/api/system-log/) captures events related to inline hook setup and execution, which you can use to troubleshoot your implementation.
 To see descriptions of the relevant event types, query the Event Types catalog with the query parameter `inline_hook`:

 <https://developer.okta.com/docs/reference/api/event-types/?q=inline_hook>

-> **Note:** You can see errors from the error object in the external service response, errors when Okta can't apply an Inline Hook response, and errors related to communication with the external service, such as network related failures and responses with HTTP status codes other than `200`.
+> **Note:** You can see errors from the error object in the external service response, errors when Okta can't apply an inline hook response, and errors related to communication with the external service, such as network related failures and responses with HTTP status codes other than `200`.